Director: James Goldstone

 When approaching Exo III, Nurse Chapel claims to know (at least intuitively) that her beloved fiancé is alive on the planet’s surface.
-In a prior episode, however, Chapel expresses her affection for Spock while intoxicated by the Psi 2000 virus—a continuity flaw that may prevent viewers from accepting a key aspect of Bloch’s premise, i.e. that Chapel had remained faithful to Korby during his five-year absence, thus explaining her expression of joy upon being reunited with him.
+In a prior episode, however, Chapel expresses her affection for Spock while intoxicated by the Psi 2000 virus—a continuity flaw that may prevent viewers from accepting a key aspect of Bloch’s premise, namely that Chapel had remained faithful to Korby during his five-year absence.

 (Spoilers beyond this point)

-Though slightly underdeveloped, “What Are Little Girls Made Of?” introduces a fascinating concept that many science fiction shows and movies (e.g. Blade Runner) would later explore in tremendous detail.
+Though slightly underdeveloped, “What Are Little Girls Made Of?” introduces a fascinating concept that many science fiction shows and movies (e.g., Blade Runner) would later explore in tremendous detail.
 Specifically, Korby’s experimentation with androids and subsequent change in personality raise the question, if only implicitly, of whether a human being could continue existing as such when “separated” from an organic host body.
-(The answer to this question is left somewhat ambiguous, with the Korby android maintaining certain emotions, e.g. love for Christine, despite no longer possessing an ethical compass to guide his logical pursuits.)
+(The answer to this question is left somewhat ambiguous after the finale, with the Korby android maintaining certain emotions—such as his undying love for Christine—despite no longer possessing an ethical compass to guide his logical pursuits.)

 “What Are Little Girls Made Of?” should be commended for its thought-provoking subject matter.
 Also worth noting are Ruk’s interactions with Kirk, who, for the first time in the original series, manages to thwart the will of a malevolent android/computer by use of argumentation.